dragonjpg/flight-rising-misc/README.md

 - **BACKUPS!** Export/Import settings in JSON format.
 Can be found in the settings modal.

 ### TODO:
+- Currently working on adding **User Notes**, which will allow you to give short labels to users that will be able to be accessed in the forums or on their profiles.
+Useful for remembering why you blocked someone, etc.
 - Eventually planning to add the ability to rearrange the order of bookmarks and starred threads.
-For now, you will have to rearrange them via the export/import function.
+For now, you will have to rearrange them via the export/import function or by re-bookmarking in the order you want them to appear.
 Sorry!

 ### Notes:
 - **NO scraping of other pages occurs.** All information is gathered from the page the script is on and your browser's storage.
 Some examples of note: